timcornwell/eMERLIN/docs/index.rst

   convenient wrappers around RASCIL functions.
 The input parameters are passed by a dictionary called eMRP that is read from a JSON format file located in the local directory.
-- A pipeline function runs these in a predetermined sequence, roughly load ms, average, imaging with selfcalibration, save results.
+- A pipeline function runs these in a predetermined sequence, roughly load ms, average, imaging with self-calibration, save results.

 RASCIL uses the Dask package (https://dask.org) for distributing the processing over many cores or nodes.
 This allows scaling from a laptop to a cluster.
 For a pipeline running locally, the Dask diagnostics can be seen at